 THR also included an editor's note stating that Hoffman's attorneys referred the outlet to others who'd worked on the play Death of a Salesman and couldn't corroborate Rossetter's story.

-During Oliver's panel discussion with Hoffman about the 20th anniversary of 1997's Wag the Dog, Oliver asked the actor about the sexual misconduct allegations that had been leveled at the time.
+During Oliver's panel discussion with Hoffman about the 20th anniversary of 1997's Wag the Dog, Oliver asked the actor about the sexual misconduct allegations that had been levelled at the time.
 Anna Graham Hunter accused Hoffman of sexual harassment in a November essay for The Hollywood Reporter.
 Playwright Wendy Riss Gatsiounis also alleged that Hoffman harassed her in 1991.

 After THR published Graham Hunter's essay, Hoffman provided the outlet with the following statement: "I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation.
 I am sorry.
 It is not reflective of who I am."